 The final plan for the Yellowknife periphery area will provide direction and guidance to the GNWT for the management of outdoor recreation resources and opportunities in the area, in a way that is transparent, consistent and reflects public values.

 - Note about Highway 3 and 4 focus area

 Aside from the 22 cabin lots released during the Ingraham Trail ballot draw in 2015, the Department is not accepting applications for new recreational leases within the focus area along the Ingraham Trail and Highway 3.
-This will allow appropriate evaluation and planning to be completed and allow the area to be managed according to the new framework.
+This will allow appropriate evaluation and planning to be completed as well as allow the area to be managed according to the new Recreational Leasing Management Framework.

 Existing leases in good standing will not be affected, nor will commercial activity.
 Cabin seekers should contact real estate offices for more information about existing cabins for sale in the region.